-Aspiring Broadcast Journalist with experience in print and online
+Multimedia Bay Area Journalist with experience in digital, radio and broadcast

 Featured Articles